vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/06_viShNuH_paramaH.md

 <details><summary>Buitenen - Notes</summary>

-[168]: A little known Vedic branch (if it was a Vedic tradition), from which certain Vaisnava sects derive their authority; cf. infra §138.
+[168]: A little known Vedic branch (if it was a Vedic tradition), from which certain vaiṣṇava sects derive their authority; cf. infra §138.
 </details>